Sterbic/CryptoPy/README.md

 CryptoPy
 ========

-Python solutins to the [Cryprography I][1] Coursera class problem sets.
+Python solutions to the [Cryprography I][1] Coursera class problem sets.

 Usage can be seen by running the scripts `ps_{X}.py` without arguments.